vlasakjiri/NLP-Correcting-automatic-speech-recognition-errors-using-pre-trained-language-models/README.md

 # Correcting automatic speech recognition errors using pre-trained language models

 This projects trains mBART and mT5 models to correct errors made in automatic speech recognition by an OpenAI Whisper model.
+It was done as an assignment in the Natural Language Processing course at Brno Univerisity of Technology

 ## Results
 |Model | WER|